pirafrank/fpiracom/_posts/2017-04-24-jdeveloper-service-dir-is-not-valid.md

 ---
-title: Sorving *Service directory is not valid* in JDeveloper 12.2
+title: "Fixing 'Service directory is not valid' in JDeveloper 12.2"
 category: ['How-tos']
 tags: ['Oracle','JDeveloper']
 ---